simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-readiness-guide/index.en.md

 Explain the potential **legal** and **reputational consequences** of a data breach.
 Discuss recent high-profile cases and their impact on the companies involved, emphasizing the long-term repercussions beyond immediate financial losses.

 **11. Incident Reporting and Communication:**
 Highlight the importance of a clear and transparent **incident reporting** and **communication** strategy.
-Companies should be prepared to promptly notify stakeholders in case of a breach and communicate the steps they are taking to mitigate its effects.
+Companies should be prepared to promptly notify stakeholders in case of a breach and communicate the steps they're taking to mitigate its effects.

 **12. Continuous Improvement and Training:**
 Emphasize the need for an ongoing commitment to **continuous improvement** in cybersecurity measures.
 Encourage companies to regularly reassess their readiness, adapt to new threats, and invest in ongoing employee training to ensure a dynamic defense strategy.